 Reassessing and Adjusting Your Retirement Plan

 As life unfolds, your financial needs and capabilities change.
 This is a critical juncture to reevaluate your retirement goals and adjust your savings plan accordingly.
-Consider consulting with a financial advisor to ensure that your strategies align with your objectives and the market’s current demands.

 Catch-Up Contributions

 For those over 50, the IRS allows catch-up contributions to retirement accounts, which can significantly boost your savings in the final years before retirement.
-Take advantage of these additional contributions to bridge any savings gaps that may have emerged during your mid-career years.

 Diversification and Risk Management